Pavlos-96/TT-Project/README.md

 ### Queries on *acl_sql.db*

 You should, of course, have access to a sql interface such as *psql* on your computer.
-Or A [SQL DB browser](https://sqlitebrowser.org/) can be used instead if one is not very familiar with using SQL on the terminal.
+Or a [SQL DB browser](https://sqlitebrowser.org/) can be used instead if one is not very familiar with using SQL on the terminal.

 The table that holds m-to-n relationship between authors and papers is called *author_paper*